jupyter-book/mystmd/docs/frontmatter.md

   - a string (max 500 chars) to identify the page in cross-references
   - page only
 * - `tags`
-  - a list of strings
+  - a list of strings.
+Use to categorize posts/articles or the project to make it easier for readers to find related content within your site.
   - page & project
 * - `thumbnail`
   - a link to a local or remote image